Grodrigues25/Project/README.md

   - Assisted with working directly with GitHub for version control, including branching, pull requests, handling merge conflicts, and even had to do branch rebases to keep the branches clean and up to date.
   - Deepened knowledge on SQL querying, including the use of full-text search capabilities in SQL Server, and how to implement it in a .NET context.
   - Learn to use Entity Framework Core for data access, including migrations and model validation, and build a code first approach to database design.
-  -

 - Throughout my development of this project, I've had to go back and forth many time to improve its structure and the way it was being build.
 You'll be able to see through the commits the adaptions I made through time:
     - The first decision was between using Minimal APIs or using Controllers.
 I've decided to use Minimal APIs for the simplicity.
     - The change from synchronous programming to asynchronous to improve performance and scalability.
     - The change from manual implementation of the logic of each endpoint to the use of the Repository patter to keep the code DRY.
-    -

 ## Interesting Concepts Applied
 - **Dependency Injection**: The project uses [dependency injection](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection) to manage service lifetimes and dependencies.
 - **Design Patterns**: Implements the [Repository Pattern](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection#repository-pattern) for data access, promoting separation of concerns.
 - **Asynchronous Programming**: Implements [async/await](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/) for non-blocking I/O operations.
 - **Authentication and Authorization**: Uses [JWT Bearer Authentication](https://learn.microsoft.com/en-us/aspnet/core/security/authentication/jwt-bearer) for secure API access.
+Implements blacklisting of JWT tokens to prevent reuse after logout.
 - **Model Validation**: Utilizes [data annotations](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations) for input validation.
 - **SQL Full-Text Search**: Implements [full-text search](https://learn.microsoft.com/en-us/ef/core/querying/full-text-search) capabilities in the database for efficient querying.
 - **Configuration Management**: Uses [IConfiguration](https://learn.microsoft.com/en-us/dotnet/api/microsoft.extensions.configuration.iconfiguration) for flexible app settings.